iperov/DeepFaceLive/README.md

 ## Minimum system requirements

-NVIDIA  GTX 750 or higher (AMD is not supported)
+NVIDIA  GTX 750 or higher (AMD is not supported yet)

 Modern CPU with AVX instructions